MeryGoodernak/log-parser/README.md

 The code base is 100% under test coverage.😎

 ## Design Approach
-This project parses a web server log file and prints out the statistics through the interaction of the following classes:
+This project parses a web server log file and prints out the statistics through the interactions of the following classes:

 * `DataKeeper`: is responsible for storing the extracted data from log file into a hash with the page url as the key and an array of IPs that viewed the page as the value.